india-kerle/blogbot/blogbot/README.md

 ### Methods

 - **Better data cleaning:** I did minimal cleaning to the blogposts.
 I would do more cleaning of whitespaces and special characters.
 I would also not arbitrarily cut the length of blogposts.
+Finally, I would also post-process the synthetic data to ensure strings like '...', 'blog_with_pii' are not included.

 - **Introduce more diversity in injected PII:** either by better prompting or stuffing randomly chosen PII from a data source and reframing the task to include it.
 This is because the LLM generates similar PII i.e. `Jane Doe`, `John Doe`